walles/batterylogger/README.md

 TODO
 ----
+* Don't keep track of charger state; just store start/stop charging as informative events and don't report negative drain.

 * Make sure the service starts on reboot.

-* Make sure the service notifies the data holder about charger connects and disconnects.

 * Make sure the service notifies the data holder about shutdowns and reboots.